Monotype/AppFontDemo/README.md

 How to get fonts
 ----------------

 Fonts can be found all over the web, but be aware that licensing terms for professional typefaces often forbid embedding them into them apps.
-Shameless plug: For the best selection of fonts _IN THE WORLD_, head over to [FontShop](http://www.fontshop.com/).
+Shameless plug: For the best selection of fonts _IN THE WORLD_, head over to the [Mobile FontFonts](http://mobilefontfonts.com/) website, part of the [FontShop](http://www.fontshop.com/) empire.